Practical Information for Exchange Students

 1177 Vårdguiden is run by Stockholm County Council and can give you information on where to seek help.
 You can also call the non-emergency health care information hotline 1177.
 The closest vårdcentral to Strix and Pax in Solna are Huvudsta vårdcentral or Capio Vårdcentral Solna.
 The closest vårdcentral to Jägargatan is Rosenlunds vårdcentral.
 For fast access to medical treatment, dental care and other areas of healthcare you can also visit Cityakuten, close to Hötorget in central Stockholm.
 To find out more about the different health care centres and local emergency wards, please visit the Stockholm Health Care Guide (1177 Vårdguiden).

 Student Health Centre at KI

 Students at Karolinska Institutet with study-related illnesses or injuries have access to the Student Health Centre (Studenthälsan).
-The Student Health Centre also offers preventive health care, medical advice and medical care as well as consultations and group activities associated with issues facing students at Karolinska Institutet.
+The Student Health Centre also offers preventive health care as well as consultations and group activities associated with issues facing students at Karolinska Institutet.

 Dental care is expensive, also for Swedish citizens.
 If you have a Swedish personal identity number (personnummer) and are registered at the Swedish Social Insurance Office, you are eligible for benefits for some dental care procedures.
 EU/EEA citizens are entitled to use the emergency dental care services on the same basis as Swedish citizens, provided they are covered by health insurance in their home country and can present the EHIC.
 Remember that the cost of dental care is not fixed, so you should always ask your dentist how much the treatment will cost before it starts.
 The Dental Public Service is Folktandvården.
 The dental school at Karolinska Institutet provides student treatment for 150 SEK per visit, book your appointment on 08- 524 880 37.